nymtech/nym/clients/webassembly/README.md

 ## Security Status

 From a security point of view, this module is not yet complete.
-A key missing feature, cover traffic, will be implemented soon.
+A key missing features include, but are not limited to: cover traffic, sending packets with delay according to Poisson distribution.
+They should be implemented soon.
 You can build your applications, but don't rely on it for strong anonymity yet if your application needs cover traffic.

 ## Using it